bartlettc22/wx200/README.md

 ## Credits
-This project could not have been completed without the work of Mike Wingstrom, Glynne Tolar and Tim Witham at http://wx200.planetfall.com/.
-The [serial protocol mapping](http://wx200.planetfall.com/wx200.txt) (also located [here](docs/wx200_serial_protocol.txt)) was invaluable to parsing out the data in a timely manner.
+This project could not have been completed without the work of Mike Wingstrom, Glynne Tolar and Tim Witham at [wx200.planetfall.com](http://wx200.planetfall.com/).
+Their [serial protocol mapping](http://wx200.planetfall.com/wx200.txt) (also located [here](docs/wx200_serial_protocol.txt)) was invaluable to parsing out the data in a timely manner.

 ## Using the Prometheus exporter
 * TBD